Halogen manages communications for St. Modwen’s key London & South East Land & Regeneration projects.

 An ongoing PR, media relations and public consultation programme was executed to support the planning strategy for Longcross, with a planning application for Longcross North approved in 2016 and, following its designation as a Garden Village development, a Local Plan consultation for Longcross South in 2017.

 Halogen was appointed by Ridgeford Properties to raise the profile of two specific properties in Fitzrovia – Weymouth Street and Bolsover Street, targeting the luxury residential market with a media relations campaign.

 Weymouth street is a highly successful extension of a ’60s residential block, designed by Make architects to provide multi-million pound luxury penthouses together with high-end rental properties.
 Bolsover Street is a ground-breaking public private partnership combining a state-of-the-art NHS Orthopaedic Centre, affordable housing and luxury apartments.

-Following a sucessful PR and marketing campaign including stand-out coverage in the London Evening Standard for Weymouth Street, both schemes acheived full take-up.
+Following a successful PR and marketing campaign including stand-out coverage in the London Evening Standard for Weymouth Street, both schemes achieved full take-up.

 Halogen managed media relations for architect Tatehindle, supporting the practice’s growth by growing its reputation across London and the rest of the UK.